Leading Irish revolutionary figure Theobald Wolfe Tone was born on June 20, 1763.

-Nearly 50 years after the patriot's death his grave fell into disrepair and it was Thomas Davis, a journalist, writer and Young Irelander whose poem and song "The Ballad of Bodenstown Churchyard" that saved the green grave.
+Nearly 50 years after the patriot Wolfe Tone's death, his grave fell into disrepair and it was Thomas Davis, a journalist, writer and Young Irelander whose poem and song, "The Ballad of Bodenstown Churchyard," saved the green grave.

 Two-hundred-and-twenty years ago Theobald Wolfe Tone took his own life on the 19th of November 1798 in the Royal Barracks Dublin and his body was brought back to rest in the family plot in Bodenstown Co.
 Kildare.
 In the years after the patriot's death, his grave fell into disrepair until a young man from Cork came to its rescue and in the process produced a ballad still sung to this day.

 Thomas Davis was a prominent member of the Young Irelander movement and a key contributor to its mouth organ The Nation newspaper.
 Born in the North Cork town of Mallow, in 1814, Davis was the son of a Welsh surgeon in the Royal Artillery.
 When his father died the young Davis and his mother relocated to Dublin where he studied at Trinity which molded his radical politics.

 Read more: Remembering Wolfe Tone's tragic love story

 In 1843 Wolfe Tone's widow Matilda wrote a letter to The Nation asking for the grave of her dead husband to be maintained and his memory is remembered.
 Matilda was 75 and living in Washington DC.
 Thomas Davis took up her plea.
 Along with his friend and fellow Young Irelander John Grey paid a visit to Bodenstown to seek out the grave of Wolfe Tone.